firefly-iii/docs/docs/docs/how-to/firefly-iii/advanced/backup.md

-# Backup

-(TODO cleanup and validate)
+# How to make a backup

 Firefly III does not come with a built-in backup routine.
 Using your native OS tools is way more useful and faster.

+!!! warning "Do not use the export function as a backup mechanism"
     The export function of Firefly III is *not* a backup mechanism

-## Self-hosted backup
+## Self-managed installation backup

 Grab the following and store it somewhere safe:

 - The `.env` file in the root of your installation or the _exact_ command you've used to launch Firefly III.
-- The entire database or database file (in `/storage/database`);
+- The entire database, or the database file (in `/storage/database`);
 - All uploads from `/storage/upload`;

 The database can be exported using tools like phpMyAdmin or pgAdmin.

+After you made a backup this way, the *first* thing you must do is restore it, to make sure it actually worked.

 ## Docker